subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: Channel Response compared to the Signal Spectrum for Narrowband (top) and Broadband Systems (bottom)

-So why does multipath affect broadband wireless systems more than previous generation of narrowband systems such as 2G or 3G.
+So why does multipath affect single carrier QAM systems more than previous generation of narrowband systems such as 2G or 3G.
 One way to understand this is by examining the channel frequency response.

-If the transmissions are of the narrowband type, then there is a good chance that their spectrum is fully contained in the flat part of the channel response, which alleviates the problem.
-However if it is a broadband channel, then the (single carrier QAM) signal spectrum is much wider, and as a result it spans the part of the channel spectrum with the deep fade notches, which lead to reception problems.
-Another problem is that the channel is dynamic, especially if the receiver is moving around.
-So the location of the notches can constantly change during the duration of a single data session.
+- If the transmissions are of the narrowband type, then there is a good chance that their spectrum is fully contained in the flat part of the channel response, as shown in the top part of the figure, which alleviates the problem.
+This scenario is called Flat Fading.
+- However if it is a broadband QAM signal, then its pulse width in time is much narrower and a result, its signal spectrum becomes wider, as was explained in the section of Nyquist Pulses.
+The wider signal spectrum spans the part of the channel spectrum with the deep fade notches, which lead to reception problems, as shown in the bottom part of the figure.
+This scenario is called Frequency Selective Fading.

+Another problem is that the channel is dynamic, especially if the receiver is moving around, so the location of the notches in the channel response can constantly change during the duration of a single data session.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm39.png)